 - And the Amazon forest won’t burn down at exactly +3oC of global warming, with its potential dieback to savannah gradually releasing around +0.2oC worth of carbon

 When the influences of these factors and feedbacks are summed up, we might expect an average of around 1.3oC of warming by ~2030 (maybe a bit more or maybe a bit less, with some years being high or low outliers), rather than the +3< or even +5< oC that is sometimes claimed.
 Even 1.3oC is worth avoiding though – continued warming of around 0.2oC per decade of growing emissions plus the extra 0.6oC lagging behind will put us past the 1.5oC Paris Target in only 20 years’ time, and past the 2oC Target not long after mid-century.
-Even if all emissions suddenly stopped now, without additional drawdown the warming lag would push the warming up to ~1.7oC by 2100, plus a bit more from aerosol reduction (which depends on extent, but maybe ~+0.2-0.3oC – see comment section for discussion).
+Even if all emissions suddenly stopped now, without additional drawdown the warming lag would still push the warming up to ~1.2-1.3oC by 2100, plus a bit more from any aerosol reduction (which depends on extent, but maybe ~+0.2-0.3oC – see comment section for discussion).
 And the higher the warming goes, the more that feedbacks like Arctic sea ice, permafrost thaw, and Amazon dieback start to kick in.
-But these tipping points and feedbacks won’t trigger abrupt warming – instead they’ll act as new sources of gradual additional warming that make sticking to the Paris Targets even more challenging.
+But these tipping points and feedbacks won’t trigger abrupt warming – instead they’ll act as new sources of extra gradual warming that make sticking to the Paris Targets even more challenging.